 Yes.
 In order to align the organization with the (new) procedures, approval from the Board must be received.
 Requesting approval will also help raise awareness of the Board and management on the new procedures and related activities.

 Companies will need to first assess risks with bribery and corruption that may result from the business or operational activities.
-Only bribery and corruption risks is to be submitted and not fraud, compliance or asset misappropriation risks.
+Only bribery and corruption risks are to be submitted and not fraud, compliance or asset misappropriation risks.
 After the risks are identified, each of the risks must be scored in terms of Impact and Likelihood.
 The overall risk score is then calculated and used to rank for high risks.

 Once CAC has approved certification, CAC will invite representatives from the company to attend CAC’s award ceremony, which is held twice per year.

-The role of CAC certified companies to continue monitoring the established risks and controls to make sure they are current and effective towards current and new risks.
+The role of CAC certified companies is to continue monitoring the established risks and controls to make sure they are current and effective towards current and new risks.
 New controls must be approved and communicated accordingly.
 Companies need to apply for recertification 3 months prior to the 3-year expiration.

 Yes, if your company meets the 3 SME criteria.
-Your company do not need to resubmit the Declaration of Intent.
+Your company does not need to resubmit the Declaration of Intent.
 However, the 18-month deadline will still be the same, starting from the original Declaration date.

-No, use of CAC’s online Anti-bribery training is optional and free.
+No, the use of CAC’s online Anti-bribery training is optional and free.
 However, if the companies wish to organize in-house training themselves, CAC recommends that the training topics cover our outline SME Anti-bribery toolkit page 58

 The SME Certification Program was launched in January 2018.
 The first SME Executive Briefing was held on 14th February 2018.